The Development and Care of Horse Teeth … What you need to know about your horses’ teeth and how to care for them.

-This is good as your horse can replace worn off teeth, but bad when a tooth or part of a tooth is not opposed (no opposite grinding tooth).
+This is good as your horse can replace worn or broken teeth, but bad when a tooth or part of a tooth is not opposed (has no opposite grinding tooth).

-The unopposed tooth or part of a tooth will continue to erupt, getting taller/longer and causing problems with both eating and performance.
+An unopposed tooth or part of a tooth will continue to erupt, getting taller or longer and causing problems with both the horse’s eating and performance.